Eschatologue/CM_wiki/docs/class/artificer/armourer.md

 You design your armour to be in the front line of conflict.
 It has the following features:

-***Thunder Gauntlets.*** Each of the armour's gauntlets counts as a Simple Melee weapon while you aren't holding anything in it, and it deals 1d8 Thunder damage on a hit.
+***Thunder Gauntlets.*** Each of the armour's gauntlets counts as a Simple Melee weapon while you aren't holding anything in it, and it deals 1d8 :dmg-thunder: Thunder damage on a hit.
 The gauntlets have the Push Mastery property, in which you can use.

 ***Distracting Pulse.*** When you hit a creature with a melee attack, it has Disadvantage on attack rolls against targets other than you until the start of your next turn, as the armour magically emits a distracting pulse when the creature attacks someone else.